-This system typically applies to micro-entrepreneurs (formerly known as auto-entrepreneurs) and is split into Micro-BIC and Micro-BNC.
+This system typically applies to micro-entrepreneurs (or auto-entrepreneurs) and is split into Micro-BIC and Micro-BNC.
 In 2023, the thresholds are as follows:

-You have to file a return by May/June each year, and typically pay by September/October.
-New businesses are exempt from declaring tax for the first year, but when you make the declaration on the second year you must include all your accounts and figures since the business began.
+You have to file a return by May/June each year and typically pay by September/October.
+New businesses are exempt from declaring tax for the first year but when you make the declaration for the second year, you must include all your accounts and figures since the business began.

 Corporate tax rates in France